AstitvaSri/Open3D_SparseConvEncoderDecoder/README.md

 ## Results

 The task was to overfit a single point cloud sample.
-The provided model ran for **300 epochs** and the final reported accuracy of overfitted model is **0.79**.
+The provided model ran for **300 epochs** and following are the reported metrices:

+**$Test accuracy of the overfitted model$ = 0.79**

 ## Setup